Soojin-Lee0819/introduction-to-interactive-media/november 10/README.md

-# Arduino Assignment 1: LED Game
+# Arduino Assignment 1: Analog VS. Digital
 This week's assignment involved using Arduino switches/buttons and LED lights to create a puzzle game.
 Through looking at tutorials and using what we learned in class, I decided to make a game that involved memorizing a pattern given by the Arduino program.
 If you are able to get through 7 rounds, you win!
 However, you should press the pattern before 2 seconds runs out, or that is a game over.

 ## Schematic